AlexKnauth/hollowknight-autosplit-wasm/README.md

 # hollowknight-autosplit-wasm

-An auto splitter for Hollow Knight.
+An auto splitter for Hollow Knight that supports Windows, Mac, and Linux.

 ## Installation